Data Requirements and Initial Recommendations.

 (2) Provide a complete list of laser/optical radiation sources used in/on each piece of equipment to AIPH to support a definitive HHAR on each item.
 For each laser/optical radiation source, provide a technical POC, mode of operation (continuous wave, single pulse, or multiple pulse), primary use, transmitter wavelength, maximum output power, maximum energy per pulse, pulse width at ½ power points, maximum pulse repetition frequency, distance from aperture to beam-waist, total pointing error (TPE) in μrad, exit beam diameter at 1/e points, beam divergence at 1/e points, beam distribution, beam profile, and laser medium.
 Also provide details on day-view optics (i.e., magnifying power, laser protection, and boresighting procedures) and safety features/Food and Drug Administration required performance requirements (e.g., interlocks).

-Although new uses for laser/optical sources are being developed every day, most materiel will likely employ one of the following military laser/optical source applications; laser rangefinder/designator/illuminator/pointer, Multiple Integrated Laser Engagement System (MILES) training laser, LIDAR and LADAR, nonlethal weapon, and/or high intensity lights.
+Although new uses for laser/optical sources are being developed every day, most materiel will likely employ one of the following military laser/optical source applications; laser rangefinder/designator/illuminator/pointer, Multiple Integrated Laser Engagement System (MILES) training laser, LIDAR and LADAR, nonlethal weapons, UV lamps for medical and biological testing, searchlights, flash devices, welding/cutting arcs, arc lamps, and other high intensity optical sources.
 For most sources, the effects of exposure are determined by the wavelength and dose received by the Soldier and is usually limited to the skin and eye.
 The eye is the most sensitive, with exposed skin being vulnerable to only higher-powered lasers.

 (1) Department of the Army Pamphlet (DA PAM) 40-11, Preventive Medicine, (RAR) 19 Oct 09.